Advice levels

-Exercise a high degree of caution in India overall due to the high threat of terrorist activity, civil unrest and crime (see Safety).
+What does this mean?Exercise a high degree of caution in India overall due to the threat of terrorism and crime and the risk of civil unrest. (see Safety).

-This doesn't apply to the Union Territory of Ladakh, which was established as its own union territory of India in October 2019, separate from the Union Territory of Jammu and Kashmir. (see 'Safety')
+This doesn't apply to the Union Territory of Ladakh, which was established as its own union territory of India in October 2019, separate from the Union Territory of Jammu and Kashmir (see 'Safety').

 Reconsider your need to travel to: